luleg/DiscriminantMotifs/README.md

     -> Pbm.motif3 : a matrix 13x2.
 Pbm.motif3(k,1) : id of 3-node kth motif
                                  Pbm.motif3(k,2) : occurrence number of motif k in the network -> Pbm.motif4 : same for 4-node motif
+    -> Pbm.motif5 : same for 5-node motif (does not exist for all networks)
     -> Pbm.edges : a matrix Pbm.nb_edges x 2 where (Pbm.edges(i,1), Pbm.edges(i,2)) = (v_srci,v_tgti)

 ### Gl2Vec :